 Dominic Thiem – (Austria, Catholic Christian)

-Whilst Thiem career as a tennis player has changed from just a mere player to a Grand Slam winner at the US Open in 2020, when he defeated Alexander Zverev in a five set final to become the first Austrian to win a major singles title since Thomas Muster in 1995.
+Whilst Thiem’s career as a tennis player has changed from just a mere player to a Grand Slam winner at the US Open in 2020 when he defeated Alexander Zverev in a five-set final to become the first Austrian to win a major singles title since Thomas Muster in 1995.

-One thing that remain the same about the Austrian is his religion, the Austrian his a Catholic Christian who understood how sacred baptism is in the Christian world.
-He also has in-depth knowledge about the fact that baptism is a joyful moment that is laden with a profound level of significance which is meant to endure and grow in the course of time for a Christian.
+One thing that remains the same about the Austrian is his religion, the Austrian is a Catholic Christian who understood how sacred baptism is in the Christian world.
+He also has in-depth knowledge about the fact that baptism is a joyful moment that is laden with a profound level of significance that is meant to endure and grow in the course of time for a Christian.

 Marat Safin – (Russia, Muslim)

-The retired Russian tennis star his one of the very outspoken player that ever grace the court with his talent, Safin is also known for is hot tempered attitude even as that the Russian never joke with his belief as a Muslim because he was born and raised as a Muslim.
+The retired Russian tennis star is one of the very outspoken players that ever grace the court with his talent, Safin is also known for his hot-tempered attitude even as the Russian never joke with his belief as a Muslim because he was born and raised as a Muslim.

 The retired Russian also has his tennis career linked to his family, specifically his parents who are also former tennis players and coaches even his younger sister is a former tennis star and silver medalist at the 2008 Olympic Games in Beijing.
 Safin confirmed his religion as Muslim in 2008 in an interview stating, “I’m Russian, but I’m 100% Muslim all Muslim people are passionate, stubborn and we have hot blood”.

 Juan Martin Del Potro – (Argentina, Christian)

 Naomi Osaka – (Japan, Christian)